BenMAPCE/BenCloudApp/misc/health_impact_functions_mockup.md

 - population dataset (select using /population API call.
 Needs to be implemented.
 Can hardcode to 40 for now.)
 - population year
 - functions (multi select list.
 Use /health-impact-functions API call as data source.
 Show endpoint, author, start age, end age for now).
 For example: "Acute Myocardial Infarction, Nonfatal | Peters et al. | 18-24"

+**Note that the list of functions should be filtered to the pollutant assigned to the selected air quality surfaces**

 ## Example JSON created by the above form that is posted to /tasks